Hi! I'm your organizing coach, Alejandra.

-I'm also grateful to have shared my organizing expertise in other media outlets such as Psychology Today, The New York Times, Woman's Day, GoodHouseKeeping, Redbook, Family Circle, Parents Magazine, The Washington Post, The Washington Times, Today, Inside Edition, and through YouTube videos (100+ million video views), at live events, over the phone, in-person, and through my step-by-step training programs (SimpLESSity & the Power Productivity Program).
+I'm also grateful to have shared my organizing expertise in over 50 media outlets including Psychology Today, The New York Times, Woman's Day, GoodHouseKeeping, Redbook, Real Simple, Parents Magazine, The Washington Post, The Washington Times, Today, Inside Edition, and through my YouTube videos (100+ million video views), at live events, over the phone, in-person, and through my step-by-step training programs (SimpLESSity & the Power Productivity Program).

 Good Morning America visits Alejandra's home for an organized tour!

 Yes and no. As a teenager, I was always seeking comfort and safety as I often felt anxious and depressed.

 At school, I was always a slow visual learner in a fast-paced auditory classroom.
 In gym class, I was always the shortest, slowest, last picked person.
 And with classmates, I was always the shy awkward computer girl who was teased for my big nose.

 I found my comfort and safety in organizing my room.
 Organizing numbed the pain.